 I am a Postdoctoral Associate at MIT, working with Prof. Colette Heald.
 We are attempting to improve the modeling of marine dimethyl sulfide (DMS) in the Community Earth System Model (CESM) and understand their impacts on climate change and atmospheric compositions.

 I recently graduated with a Ph.D. from the Graduate Division of Earth and Atmospheric Sciences, The Chinese University of Hong Kong.
 Working in Prof. Amos Tai’s group, my research focused on better understanding the impacts of sustainable farming practices, e.g., intercropping, on food security (crop growth & yield), air quality (ammonia emission & the formation of fine particulate matters), the environment (soil fertility and sustainability), climate (regional forcing on global climate), public health (health damage costs), and their interrelationship.
 I mainly used computer models, including DeNitrification-DeComposition (DNDC; a biogeochemical model), GEOS-Chem (a 3-D chemical transport model), and CESM.
 My work can hopefully aid policymakers in formulating policies that could make the world better.

-I am also serving as the Regional Head of the SE Asia & Pacific Sector of the Early Career Scientists Network of iLEAPS.
+I also served as the Regional Head of the SE Asia & Pacific Sector of the Early Career Scientists Network of iLEAPS.